Ga naar Nederlandstalige versie

 GOLDEN BRIDGE

-‘Did you go to the Golden Bridge?’ is one of the most frequently asked questions among foreign tourists in Vietnam.
+‘Did you go to the Golden Bridge?’ is one of the most commonly asked questions among foreign tourists in Vietnam.
 But despite the fact that this has become a world-famous landmark within record time (the Golden Bridge only opened in June 2018), many tourists still seem confused when it comes to this sight.
-They often think that you can just pop in here during a trip to Da Nang, but that’s not true.
+They often think that you can just pop in here during a trip to Da Nang, but that’s not the case.
 First of all, Sun World Ba Na Hills is quite far from the city centre, making a visit to the Golden Bridge a time-consuming activity.
 Secondly, the bridge is in the middle of the theme park.
 Even if you just want to take that one selfie, you’re required to pay the full admission price.

 WORTH A VISIT?